chory-lab/bme590-fall-2025/README.md

         ```

     - After it finishes, **restart your computer**.
 When it reboots, it will ask you to create a username and password for your new Linux system.
 Remember these!
 Optionally, do not set a password so you don't have to deal with downstream issues to forgetting your Linux password.
-    - Finally, to use with VS Code, navigate within VS Code to **Extensions -> Search -> WSL -> Install**.
+    - Finally, to use with VS Code, navigate within VS Code to **Extensions -> Search -> WSL -> Install** (it is the one authored by Microsoft).
 You can then use VS Code with the following pattern:

         1. Open WSL from Windows Explorer (this should open a terminal window)
         2. Using the change directory (`cd`) command, navigate to your projects folder [you may have to make this with the make directory command (`mkdir`)].